octobercms/docs/3.x/element/inspector-types.md

 - [CMS Component Classes](../extend/cms-components.md)

-All component types are identified as their individual **type** property.
+All inspector types are identified as their individual **type** property.

 ```php
 public function defineProperties()